Last updated: January 4th, 2020

-What do I need to know about the CARES Act?
+What do I need to know about the new stimulus package?

-As part of the federal government's response to COVID-19, a $2 trillion Coronavirus Aid Relief & Economic Securities Act (CARES Act) was signed into law on Friday, March 27, 2020.
-The purpose of this act is to provide financial relief for individuals, families and small businesses from the effects of the economic slowdown.
+As part of the federal government's response to COVID-19, a new stimulus bill was passed by the House and Senate on December 21st, 2020 and was signed by President Trump on December 27th, 2020.
+The purpose of this act is to provide continued financial relief for individuals, families and small businesses from the effects of the economic slowdown.

-: Your payment amount will be based on your most recently filed tax return.
-Eligible taxpayers will automatically receive a payment of up to $1,200 for individuals or $2,400 for married couples.
-Families can also receive an additional $500 for each qualifying child, up to 3 children, for a total family benefit of up to $3,900.
+Stimulus Checks: Your payment amount will be based on your most recently filed tax return.
+Eligible taxpayers will automatically receive a payment of up to $600 for individuals or $1200 for married couples.
+Families can also receive an additional $600 for each qualifying child.
 The full rebate amount is available for those with incomes at or below $75,000 for individuals, $112,500 for head of household and $150,000 for married couples.
-For full details on how you will receive stimulus visit the IRS website
+For full details on how you will receive payment visit the IRS website.

 - • If no deposit account information is available to enable direct deposit, the Treasury will mail a check unless you choose to provide your account information to the IRS through their secure portal (see below).

 - • Payments received from the IRS with a matching Account Number will be posted automatically to your account.

 We will post payments as they are received.

 I was expecting my payment to already be in my account, but I don’t see it.
 When will my payment arrive?